khinshankhan/jitter-go/README.md

 when the timer fires, creating a _temporary leak_.
 In long-running loops, this can create temporary buildup.

+> [!TIP]
+>
+> This isn't relevant anymore from Go 1.23
+>
+> Read more about it https://go.dev/wiki/Go123Timer but basically they changed the implementation
+> :slightly_smiling_face:

 `time.NewTimer(d)` lets you:

 - cancel early if another condition fires first